 Students of the Dutch bachelor’s programme, see Multivariate data-analyse

-To be admitted to the Multivariate Data Analysis (MVDA) course, students must have fully completed the Introduction to Methods and Statistics and Introduction to Inferential Statistics courses.
+To be admitted to the Multivariate Data Analysis (MVDA) course, students must have successfully completed the Introduction to Methodology and Statistics and Inferential Statistics courses.

-Learning which analytical method to use to answer a particular type of research question;
+the student is able to determine which analytical method should be used to answer a particular type of research question; and

 Mode of instruction

-MVDA Workbook.
-In addition to assignments for the practicals and work group sessions, this workbook also contains a number of alternative and supplementary tests, all of which are also part of the examination material.
+Texts in the MVDA Exercise book and additional articles on Brightspace.
+In addition to assignments for the practicals and workgroup sessions, this workbook also contains various texts, all of which are also part of the examination material.
 The workbook can be ordered from Readeronline.